-As students navigate the transition from childhood to adolescence they have opportunities to explore their social identities and identity contingencies, and examine issues of integrity in decision-making.
-Our process and content are student-based and consist of peer-to-peer learning through coordinated teaching between teachers, high school student leaders, and the middle school students’ practice and theory come together in the action arm of the Ethics curriculum where students explore issues of sustainability and community service learning.
+As students navigate the transition from childhood to adolescence, they have opportunities to explore their social identities and identity contingencies and examine issues of integrity in decision-making.
+Our process and content are student-based and consist of peer-to-peer learning through coordinated teaching between teachers and high school student leaders, and the middle school students’ practice and theory come together in the action arm of the ethics curriculum, where students explore issues of sustainability and community service-learning.
 As students develop these myriad skills and a deeper critical awareness, it increases their sensitivity to the moral dimension of the issues they encounter.
 Our curriculum fuels a very foundational public purpose that is at the core of the school.
 As Adler would say, "the mind guides the hand."

-In the seventh grade, Ethics classes focus on developing their multi-faceted identities with respect for self and others through our Student-to-Student collaborative teaching program, where high school students lead small group discussion and support the curriculum.
+In the seventh grade, ethics classes focus on developing students' multi-faceted identities with respect for self and others through our Student-to-Student collaborative teaching program, where high school students lead small group discussions and support the curriculum.

 In the eighth grade, ethics classes focus on issues pertinent to managing conflict and difficult adolescent decisions with integrity.
 Here, our Student-to-Student collaborative teaching program is responsible for the bulk of the classroom teaching and assessment.